smit5490/sparkify-customer-retention/README.md

 log data where the `userId` was missing.
 The timestamps also needed to be converted into a format that could be used to compute the total duration of customer listening sessions.

-A key column in the data that best describes the customer interaction is `page`.
+A key column in the data that best describes the type of customer interaction is `page`.
 The different interaction types and their counts are shown in the sorted bar plot below:
 ![page_count](./images/page_counts.png)

-Using the various customer interaction types will be key in understanding their likelihood of churn.
+Using the various customer interaction types will be key in predicting churn.

 ## Data Preprocessing & Feature Engineering
 A custom PySpark function, [clean_logs()](./src/sparkifychurn/cleanData.py), was written to clean up timestamps, remove logs with a `userId`, and fill missing `length` values with 0.
-The `length` feature refers to the duration of the music playing.
-After doing the initial cleaning, the log file needed to be aggregated to the customer level for model training and inference.
+The `length` feature refers to the duration of the music playing in seconds.
+After doing an initial cleaning, the log file needed to be aggregated to the customer level for model training and inference.
 To generate features, a custom PySpark function, [generate_featuers()](./src/sparkifychurn/generateFeatures.py), was written.
-This function summarizes the data in various ways with respect to the `userId` and `sessionId`.
-The `sessionId` is a single continuous session of interaction between a customer and the Sparkify platform.
+This function summarizes the data with respect to the `userId` and `sessionId`.
+The `sessionId` is a single continuous set of interactions between a customer and the Sparkify platform.
 If a customer leaves the platform or logs out and returns, a new `sessionId` is created.
-As mentioned earlier, many of the features are counting the number of times a `userId` has a particular `page` interaction.
-The target feature is created at this stage and is a binary flag indicating if a customer has a "Cancellation Confirmation" `page` interaction This page interaction occurs when a customer cancels their account. feature engineering function results in 49 features that summarizes a customer's usage history.
+The target feature is also created in this function.
+It is a binary flag indicating if a customer has a "Cancellation Confirmation" `page` interaction.
+This page interaction occurs when a customer cancels their account.
+The feature engineering function results in 49 features that summarizes a customer's usage history.
 Rates of interactions are also computed.
-These rates indicate how often certain interactions occur in relation to a customer's total engagement time with the platform.
+These rates indicate how often certain interactions occur in relation to the customer's total engagement time with the platform.
 A high level summary of the data is shown in the table below:

 | Number of Rows | Number of customers | # Customers Churned |